Launch Region's First Canned Wine

 product release featured in Northern California newspapers and magazines

 The product was a wild success, generating both online and in-person sales.
 The release also generated significant Tasting Room traffic.
 In the 45 days after official product launch, visitations were up 16% relative to the previous year.
-Revenue increased across all sales channels and products, with overall revenue shooting up 28% in the period following the can's release.
+Revenue increased across all sales channels and products, with overall revenue shooting up 28% in the month following the can's release.
 Moreover, through early adoption of innovative packaging design, Vino Noceto was able to obtain significant free marketing.